crvouga/headless-combobox/readme.md

 ## ⚠️ WORK IN PROGRESS ⚠️

-But I (the author) am using in my personal and professional projects.
+This is a work in progress but it's stable enough where I'm using it in some of my other projects.

 ## Pros